 I learned that trick from the best! ;)

 The chocolate glaze layer is a great idea for this recipe.
 I can see why you say it is like biting into a cherry cordial.
-I have to say Brenda, I get a little intimidated sometimes by your recipes because of the length of the instructions, but I LOVE that when I read or make your recipes, I never wonder what you are trying to describe or what to make it in.
+I have to say Brenda, I get a little intimidated sometimes by recipes, but I LOVE that when I read or make your recipes, I never wonder what you are trying to describe or what to make it in.
 Your instructions are complete, precise and very welcomed by me.
 Thank You!!

 Your comment makes me smile.
 Thank you so much for being such a faithful reader here, Wendy. :)